gregdan3/ilo-muni/README.md

   <summary>notes for me</summary>

 1. create global occurrences table [overlapping need with bar graph]
-1. count length of input including \*
+1. count phrase length of input including \*
 1. substitute \* for %
 1. select from [global occurrence table] where phrase like [given phrase] and phrase_len = found len order by occurrences desc limit 10